This material (including images) is copyrighted!.

 - Nuclear fusion is not the Sun's power source.
 This reason was not supported

-by other observations, so it is not likely to be the correct reason.
+by other observations, so it was not likely to be the correct reason.

 - The experiments were not calibrated correctly.
 It was unlikely that all